Tombstone Junction: Locomotives and cars

-Number 77 as of 2018 is located in the old steam shop building of the Kentucky & Tennessee Railway in Stearns, KY.
+Number 77, as of 2023, is located in the old steam shop building of the Kentucky & Tennessee Railway in Stearns, KY.
 An attempt was made to restore the locomotive to operation for use on the Big South Fork Scenic Railway which operates over the K&T's tracks.
 Several years of restoration efforts ultimately failed to bring the locomotive back to operation.
-Major faults with project management ultimately led to the restoration effort being dropped after the expenditure of over 1.5 million dollars with a significant portion of that being provided by public funds.
-The engine was placed in storage in the back of steam shop building in a disassembled state.
-The restoration also resulted in the loss of a lot of the engines "original fabric" from the park days as the original tender was completely scrapped save for the steel deck and rebuilt new, the original cab was scrapped, as well as the original smoke box and major portions of plumbing deemed unfit for service.
+Major faults with project management ultimately led to the restoration effort being dropped after the expenditure of over 1.5 million dollars, with a significant portion of that being provided by public funds.
+The engine was placed in storage in the back of the steam shop building in a disassembled state.
+The restoration also resulted in the loss of a lot of the engine's "original fabric" from the park days as the original tender was completely scrapped (save for the steel deck) and rebuilt new.
+The original cab was scrapped, as well as the original smoke box and major portions of plumbing deemed unfit for service.

+In 2022 the McCreary County Historical Society (operator's of the Big South Fork Scenic Railway) won a lawsuit against Wasatch Railroad Contractors of Cheyenne, WY (the company hired to restore #77 to operation) and were awarded an amount of $700,000.
+This lawsuit was the result of Wastasch's failure to get the locomotive operating for the agreed estimate and that the work that had been completed was found to be extremely shoddy by an independent inspector.
+However, the group was never able to collect the awarded amount as Wasatch Railroad Contractors went bankrupt and dissolved shortly thereafter due to several other lawsuits against them.
+In June 2022 the owner and founder of Wasatch Railroad Contractors, John Rimmasch, was found guilty of multiple counts of wire fraud and falsifying invoices to the Federal Park Service in a federal lawsuit in relation to the restoration of a passenger coach for the Steamtown Historic Site in Pennsylvania.
+Mr. Rimmasch was later sentenced to 30 months in federal prison and three years of supervised release.